Amsterdam/amsterdam-app-frontend/.docs/sentry.md

 Note that the `useSentry` hooks has 2 parameters to optionally override the consent settings, which we can use _with care_ to log errors before consent is initialised or to override the consent setting, only if we are sure we do not send any sensitive data.

-## Sentry Labels
+## Sentry Touch Event

-Use a `sentry-label` to override the `testID`'s.
-This is necessary when sensitive data is used in `testID`'s, for example addresses.

-Below an example when we want to use a `sentry-label` instead only an `testID`:
+When a touch event is triggered in the app a transaction (with component tree) is send to Sentry.
+We decide to define `testID` as the default name for components in de component tree.
+Sometimes, the name of the components in this tree includes sensitive data.
+In the case of sensitive data in the `testID` we decide to override the `testID` with `sentry-label`.
+In this specific case the `testID` have the sensitive data but it's not send to Sentry because we have defined a `sentry-label`.
+When there is no `testID` or `sentry-label` defined the fallback is the `displayName` will be send to Sentry.

+Below an example:

 ```js
   <SuggestionButton